Autism: Suicide

 Risk factors for self-harm and suicidality include circumstances that could affect anyone but are more common among autistic people, such as mental health problems (e.g., anxiety disorder) and social problems (e.g., unemployment and social isolation).
 In addition, there are autism-specific factors, such as exhausting attempts to behave like a non-autistic person to avoid stigma and negative reactions of society towards autistic people (masking).
 Autistic people are also at significantly increased risk of victimization, including bullying, sexual assault, and other forms of criminal abuse.
 A 2019 meta-analysis found autistic people to be four times more likely to have depression than non-autistic people.

 Rates of suicidality vary significantly depending upon what is being measured.
 This is partly because questionnaires developed for non-autistic subjects are not always valid for autistic people.
 As of 2023, the Suicidal Behaviours Questionnaire–Autism Spectrum Conditions (SBQ-ASC) is the only test validated for autistic people.
 According to some estimates, about a quarter of autistic youth and a third of all autistic people have experienced suicidal ideation at some point.
 Autistic people are about three times as likely as non-autistic people to make a suicide attempt.
 Almost 10% of autistic youth and 15% to 25% of autistic adults have attempted suicide.
 Rates of suicide attempts and suicidal ideation are the same for people formally diagnosed with autism and people who have typical intelligence and are believed to be autistic but have not been diagnosed.
 The suicide risk is higher for autistic people who are not cisgender males and do not have intellectual disabilities.

 Epidemiology

-Autism occurs in every country and demographic group.
 Most professionals believe that race, ethnicity, and socioeconomic background have limited effect on the occurrence of autism.

-Research indicates that autistic people are significantly more likely to be LGBTQ than the general population.
-Autistic people are also significantly more likely to be non-theistic or non-religious.
+A 2011 study presented at the Cognitive Science Society's annual meeting reported that autistic participants were more likely to be non-theistic or non-religious than non-autistic participants.